andrew-cotter/ab_testing/ab_testing_example.md

 - **MarketID**: unique identifier for market
 - **MarketSize**: size of market area by sales
 - **LocationID**: unique identifier for store location
-- **AgeOfStore**: age of store in years Promotion: one of three promotions that were tested
+- **AgeOfStore**: age of store in years
+- **Promotion**: one of three promotions that were tested
 - **week**: one of four weeks when the promotions were run
 - **SalesInThousands**: sales amount for a specific LocationID, Promotion, and week

 Data was sourced from [Kaggle](https://www.kaggle.com/datasets/chebotinaa/fast-food-promotion-campaign-ab-test)

+### Outcome

+Employing a linear mixed-effect model, conditioned on Market ID and Market Size, the findings indicate that Promotion \#1 emerges as the most effective campaign for advancing.
+Projections suggest that this campaign is poised to yield average sales outcomes ranging from 6% to 10% superior to the next most favorable alternative.

 ------------------------------------------------------------------------